 Use webhooks for production

 For production pipelines, replace polling with webhooks.
-Pass a webhookUrl when creating the generation and Sync sends a POST request when the job finishes.
+Pass a webhookUrl when creating the generation and Sync Labs sends a POST request when the job finishes.

 1response = sync.generations.create(